vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 	//the depth image will be a image with the format we selected and Depth Attachment usage flag VkImageCreateInfo dimg_info = vkinit::image_create_info(_depthFormat, VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT, depthImageExtent);

-	//for the depth image, we want to allocate it from gpu local memory VmaAllocationCreateInfo dimg_allocinfo = {};
+	//for the depth image, we want to allocate it from GPU local memory VmaAllocationCreateInfo dimg_allocinfo = {};
 	dimg_allocinfo.usage = VMA_MEMORY_USAGE_GPU_ONLY;
 	dimg_allocinfo.requiredFlags = VkMemoryPropertyFlags(VK_MEMORY_PROPERTY_DEVICE_LOCAL_BIT);